Aquaman: Modern Age

 After a few months of their own time, but fully 15 years for the Atlanteans, the JLA free Aquaman in "The Obsidian Age" storyline in JLA.
 Although the original League is killed by Gamemnae, their souls are contained by the magician Manitou Raven to use in a spell to contain Gamemnae in Atlantis until the present day, when he is able to resurrect them.
 Aquaman is freed from his imprisonment in the pool and Zatanna enhances his abilities so that he can now control the entire ocean as a powerful water wraith.
 With this power, Aquaman is able to sever Gamemnae's connection to the city by sinking it under the sea again.
 While he fights Gamemnae, the League members return the modern Atlanteans to the present, where they begin rebuilding the city, which is once again at the bottom of the sea.
+Aquaman is restored to his regular form, but for exposing the dark secrets of Atlantis's past and being responsible for his peoples' enslavement in the past, he is put on trial by Atlantis.

 A sixth Aquaman series began shortly afterward, initially written by Rick Veitch, who sought to take Aquaman in a more mystical direction.
 Subsequent writers who contributed to the series include John Ostrander, Will Pfeifer, Tad Williams, and John Arcudi.
 This series ran 57 issues, starting in December 2002 (cover-dated February 2003).
-Initially focusing on Aquaman's efforts to survive after he was exiled from Atlantis and the ocean, the theme of the storyline changed when Aquaman became involved after a sizeable portion of San Diego sunk into the ocean.
+Initially focusing on Aquaman's efforts to survive after he was exiled from Atlantis and the ocean following his trial, the theme of the storyline changed when Aquaman became involved after a sizeable portion of San Diego sunk into the ocean.
 Over the next few months, it was discovered that the sinking was the work of a scientist who had acquired a sample of Aquaman's DNA.
 Believing that the human race as it currently existed would destroy Earth, he had sunk the city while also using the DNA sample he took from Aquaman to convert most of the residents into water-breathers.
 Aquaman goes on to establish himself as the protector of 'Sub Diego', aided by new Aquagirl Lorena Marquez, despite such problems as the human residents' poor reaction to being trapped underwater and the Ocean Master's attempt to rewrite history so that he is Aquaman while Orin is the Ocean Master.

 Starting with #40 (May 2006), following the events of the Infinite Crisis storyline, the series was renamed Aquaman: Sword of Atlantis which ended with issue #57 (October 2007).
 These issues featured a new, younger Aquaman named Arthur Joseph Curry.